Myth: When Bears Lose Their Fear of People, They Become More Likely to Attack

 When people touch wild bears that are not used to being touched, the bears may shy away or occasionally nip or slap, causing minor injuries.
 Bear Center researchers do not consider these mild defensive reactions to be attacks.

-In 40 years of working closely with wild black bears, Bear Center researchers have never had one come after them and hurt them.
+In over 50 years of working closely with wild black bears, Bear Center researchers have never had one come after them and hurt them.

 Becklund, J. 1999.
 Summers with the Bears: Six Seasons in the North Woods.
 Hyperion, New York, NY.
 178pp.